🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 2.3 van der Pauw Hall Measurement Configuration

-van der Pauw Hall measurement is a standard technique that can measure the Hall effect on thin film samples of arbitrary shape.
-Combined with the sheet resistance measurement learned in Chapter 1, all of $\sigma$, $R_H$, $n$, and $\mu$ can be determined from a single sample.
+The van der Pauw Hall measurement is a standard technique for measuring the Hall effect on thin-film samples of arbitrary shape.
+Combined with the sheet resistance measurement covered in Chapter 1, it allows a single sample to yield all of $\sigma$, $R_H$, $n$, and $\mu$.

-8 contacts at 4 corners] --> B[Sheet Resistance Measurement
+8 contacts at the 4 corners] --> B[Sheet resistance measurement

-with current I] E --> F[Calculate Hall Coefficient R_H
+with current I] E --> F[Compute Hall coefficient R_H

 n = 1/eR_H] F --> H[Mobility μ